lelit/pglast/docs/ast.rst

    .. attribute:: setParam
       :type: tuple

-      Initplan subqueries have to set these
+      Initplan and MULTIEXPR subqueries have to
-      Params for parent plan
+      set these Params for parent plan

    .. attribute:: parParam
       :type: tuple